Kouchibouguac National Park: Management

 As of 2021, the Kouchibouguac National Park Management Plan describes a long-term plan to implement four "Key Strategies" into the park's management by 2071.
-The Plan was created by Parks Canada in response to both the Parks Canada Agency Act and the Canada National Parks Act, and involves a variety of stakeholders, including local Indigenous Peoples, notably the Mi'gmaq, descendants of Acadian and English permanent residents who had been expropriated to create the park, economic partners, and the Canadian public.
+The Plan was created by Parks Canada in response to both the Parks Canada Agency Act and the Canada National Parks Act, and involves a variety of stakeholders, including local Indigenous Peoples, notably the Mi'kmaq, descendants of Acadian and English permanent residents who had been expropriated to create the park, economic partners, and the Canadian public.
 Parks Canada is required to release an annual report on the efficacy of the Key Strategies and overall progress, and to continue to receive comments from stakeholders on the implementation of the Plan over time.
 Parks Canada is required to officially review the Plan at least every ten years, but may do so sooner in the interest of maintaining appropriate management strategies.
 The Kouchibouguac National Park Management Plan's four "Key Strategies" are summarized as: